yatbz/RaspberryPiBluetoothKeyboard/README.md

 Only one String can be send.
 The receiving device is receiving each letter with a specified delay.
 This delay can be changed in Subprograms/send_string.py at KEY_DELAY.
 It is again in seconds.

 All scripts can be run in the background.
+And using crontab:
+For crontab after reboot you have to enter the following command:
+@reboot sleep 3; screen -d -m -S "A name of your choice" bash -c "sudo python path/to/the/script"

+For changing the showen bluetooth name you have to edit Subprograms/main.conf Name

-For reseting the system the following commands have to be run: sudo pkill screen sudo /etc/init.d/bluetooth start sudo rm /etc/dbus-1/system.d/org.yaptb.btkbservice.conf
+For reseting the system the following commands have to be run: sudo pkill screen sudo pkill python sudo /etc/init.d/bluetooth start sudo rm /etc/dbus-1/system.d/org.yatbz.dbusbtkeyboardgpioservice.conf Edit /etc/bluetooth/main.conf and add # in front of Name
+Class
+Pairable Timeout
+Discoverable Timeout

 This project is based on the work of: